 Here, we’re talking about government (or sovereign) and corporate bonds that allow you to play it safe, at least compared to buying equities.
 They gave a moderate risk level, with a certain outcome if held to maturity, and possible gains (or losses) if traded.
 And if you’re not sure how to get a hold on this particular asset class, then so-called strategic bond funds will give you the diversification you need.
 And – just to mess with your mind a little bit more – you can also buy ETFs tracking bonds.

 Sovereign bonds basically offer you a return in exchange for you lending your money to that government.
 A country that’s gone a bit Greece or Venezuela will offer pretty whopping returns as the risks of lending are much greater.
-If interest rates go up, that’s *not great* for government bonds, because higher rates paid on cash make government bonds less attractive for investors.
-If you buy corporate bonds, they can become a liability in an economic downturn and bond funds can also be pretty dear.
+If interest rates go up, that’s *not great* for those holding government bonds, because higher rates paid on cash make government bonds less attractive for investors.
+If you buy corporate bonds, you are lending to companies, which means some bonds can become a liability in an economic downturn.
+Buying bond funds allows a manager to pick bonds for you, but beware the charges involved.

-Ah, now P2P (peer to peer) or crowdfunding is probably something that’s already crossed your radar.
-P2P essentially refers to online platforms which offer returns for investing in the debt of small businesses.
+Ah, now P2P (peer to peer) and/or crowdfunding is probably something that’s already crossed your radar.
+P2P essentially refers to online platforms which offer returns for investing in the debt of individuals or small businesses.
 They promise relatively easy access to cash and rigorous credit-checking of clients, with lending spread across a wide basket of borrowers.
-There are MANY different kinds of crowdfunding, from equity to civic and donation-based, and I urge you to look at my previous articles on the subject because there’s WAY too much to go into here in just a couple of paragraphs!
+As for crowdfunding, there are MANY different kinds, from equity to civic and donation-based, and I urge you to look at my previous articles on the subject because there’s WAY too much to go into here in just a couple of paragraphs!
 But basically, crowdfunding is about putting your money into a start-up cause or business, with varying promises for crowdfunders (e.g. an equity share or special merchandise).

 The industry is still in an early phase compared to Grandfather Investment and therefore we don’t really know how this whole sector performs in a market downturn, so there are risks of businesses defaulting on their repayments, closing before they come to term or companies massaging their prospects to win over investors.
 P2P and crowdfunding platforms INSIST they do loads of due diligence to stop investors being lured into patsies, and P2P is much further down the risk spectrum than crowdfunding with their own compensation funds in the event of default, but regulation isn’t as tough as it could be.
 So there is a very real risk, particularly with equity crowdfunding, that you will lose your investment – possibly the highest risk option we’ve looked at in this piece.